aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/installation/aspose-barcode-for-php-via-java-installation/_index.md

 url: /java/aspose-barcode-for-php-via-java-installation/
 ---

-Aspose.BarCode for PHP via Java is platform-independent API and can be used on any platform (Windows, Linux, etc.) where PHP and Java Bridge are installed.
+Aspose.BarCode for PHP via Java is a platform-independent API and can be used on any platform (Windows, Linux, etc.) where PHP and Java Bridge are installed.

 ## **System Requirements**
 - Tomcat Server 8.0 or above installed.